Grizzlies vs. Pelicans Player Props Betting Odds

-Player props can be found for Jonas Valanciunas and Desmond Bane, among others, when the New Orleans Pelicans host the Memphis Grizzlies at Smoothie King Center on Tuesday at 7:30 PM ET.
+Bookmakers have listed player props for Brandon Ingram, Desmond Bane and others when the New Orleans Pelicans host the Memphis Grizzlies at Smoothie King Center on Tuesday at 8:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!